PolyarcGames/RailsAppTemplate/README.md

 We use dotenv vault for managing secrets and environment variables.
 - From the VSCode terminal run `npx dotenv-vault@latest new` Follow all the instructions and you should be good to go.

+## Contributing

+This repo contains the template, and also a blank rails app.
+You can use this app to test the migration by running `rails app:template LOCATION=./template.rb` locally.
+Don't check in any changes that the template makes.
+In this way we can verify that the template works as expected.